cscart/docs/user_guide/manage_products/import_export/product_import.rst

 To import the products to the store:

 *   In the Administration panel, go to **Administration > Import data > Products**.
 *   Make sure the fields in your CSV file have the same names as the ones listed under the **Products** section on this page.
 Also check whether the values of the fields have the correct format.
-For more information about the correct format read the `Imported fields format <http://kb.cs-cart.com/imported-fields-format>`_ article.
+For more information about the correct format read the :doc:`Imported fields format <../import_export/fields_format>` article.

 .. image:: img/import_01.png
     :align: center